manamoha/manamoha.github.io/_pages/projects.md

     <strong>[SW] Brain Tumor Detection with YOLO</strong>
   </summary>
   <p>
-    A deep learning project leveraging YOLO for automatic brain tumor detection in MRI scans.
-    Trained on the Ultralytics dataset, the model achieves strong performance with a mean IoU of 0.7364 on the validation set.
+    Built a YOLO-based deep learning pipeline for automatic brain tumor detection in MRI scans, achieving a mean IoU of 0.7364 on the validation set.
     <br>
     <a href="https://github.com/manamoha/Brain-Tumor-Detection.git" target="_blank">View on GitHub</a>
   </p>